HarshaVardhanJ/docker_files/README.md

 description](https://hub.docker.com/_/alpine/) for examples of how to install packages if you are unfamiliar).

+## `openssh:alpine-bash`

+This image is slightly larger than the default `alpine` image as it has `bash` installed in the image.
+For most cases, you will not need to use this image unless you need something that requires the presence of `bash`.
+In the future, this image will be removed.

 ## `openssh:debian`

 This image is based on the Debian Stable Slim distribution.
 This image is considerably